John Agrue: Imprisonment and release

-In March 1983, Agrue was convicted of the attempted abduction and given a prison sentence but was immediately returned to Illinois for parole violation.
+In March 1983, Agrue was convicted of the attempted abduction and given a prison sentence but immediately returned to Illinois for a parole violation.
 He remained behind bars until 1989 when he was paroled yet again.
 This time, he decided to remain in Joliet, where he lived for the remainder of his life.
-Since his last release from prison, Agrue has not been linked to any violent crimes, although one of his neighbors reported that he had bragged about the murders in private and exhibited other disturbing behavior.
+After his last release from prison, Agrue was not linked to any violent crimes, although one of his neighbors reported that he had bragged about the murders in private and described other concerning behavior.
 Because of this, she sought to have a restraining order issued against him, which was not granted because Agrue had not harmed her personally.

 Death and identification

-On June 29, 2009, Agrue was found at his home in Joliet, from what an autopsy determined to be an accidental overdose of prescription medication.
-Whilst inspecting his home, relatives found women's purses and jewellery in his home, as well as newspaper clippings about the attempted abduction and the murders of Becker and Smith.
-After his death, investigators from a cold case unit began testing his DNA to determine whether he was truly responsible for the murder of Smith decades prior.
-Almost a year later, his DNA was successfully matched to that of the Smith crime scene, with authorities announcing that they had officially solved the case.
+On June 29, 2009, Agrue was found dead at his home in Joliet, where an autopsy determined the cause of death to be an accidental overdose of prescription medication.
+While inspecting his home, relatives found women's purses and jewelry in his home, along with newspaper clippings about the attempted abduction and the murders of Becker and Smith.
+After his death, investigators from a cold case unit began testing his DNA to determine whether he was responsible for the murder of Smith decades prior.
+Nearly a year later, his DNA was matched to that of the Smith crime scene, with authorities announcing that they had officially solved the case.

-At the time, he was still considered a suspect in Becker's murder as well, but due to the lack of usable DNA in that case, they had to resort to other means of investigation to solve it.
-In May 2013, authorities announced that due to the similarity to Agrue's other known murders and other evidence that placed him near the crime scene, he was considered the sole and most likely suspect in Becker's murder.
-Because of this, Agrue was posthumously labeled a serial killer, with state police and the FBI announcing that they would be reviewing other cold cases to determine whether he's responsible for any further violent crimes.
+At the time, he was considered a suspect in Becker's murder as well, but due to the lack of usable DNA in that case, they had to resort to other means of investigation to solve it.
+In May 2013, authorities announced that due to the similarity to Agrue's other known murders and other evidence that placed him near the crime scene, he was considered the sole suspect in Becker's murder.
+Investigators also consulted the FBI's Behavioral Analysis Unit, which concluded that it was highly probable that Agrue was responsible for Becker's murder, and the Boulder County District Attorney's Office stated that charges would have been pursued had he been alive.
+Because of this, Agrue was posthumously labeled a serial killer, with state police and the FBI announcing that they would be reviewing other cold cases to determine whether he was responsible for any further violent crimes.

-As of January 2025, no other cases have been linked to Agrue.
+As of January 2025, no other cases had been linked to Agrue.